Subscribe via RSS

 Democracy

 The moment Commodus returns from Germania, the senators notify him of problems that require his attention.
-In the city’s Greek district, the plague is taking lives and the senate believes implementing sewers could help manage the death toll.
-The entire time the Senate debates the problem, Commodus plays with his sword.
+In Rome’s Greek district, the plague is taking lives and the senate believes implementing sewers could help manage the death toll.
+The entire time the Senate debates the crisis, Commodus plays with his sword.
 He could save lives, but what does he do?
-He decides upon one hundred fifty days of games.
+He declares one hundred fifty days of games.

 GRACCHUS